Ultimate Guide to Grad School Standardized Tests in the US

 What Is the GMAT?

 The Graduate Management Admission Test (GMAT) is a graduate admissions entrance exam designed for students who want to go to graduate school for an MBA, master of accountancy, or master of finance.
-Some programs may accept GRE scores instead, depending upon the applicant.
+Some programs may accept GRE scores instead, depending on the applicant’s other credentials.

-The GMAT consists of four sections and takes approximately three hours and 30 minutes to complete.
+The GMAT consists of three sections and takes approximately two hours and 15 minutes, including optional breaks, to complete.

-Due to the COVID-19 pandemic, the Graduate Management Admission Council (GMAC) continues to maintain the online version of the standard GMAT, open to all candidates globally excluding Mainland China, Cuba, Iran, North Korea, Sudan, and Slovenia (because of regulatory and local data privacy rules).
+The online version of the GMAT, introduced by the Graduate Management Admission Council (GMAC) during the COVID-19 pandemic, is still available.
+It is open to all candidates globally excluding Mainland China, Cuba, Iran, North Korea, and Sudan (because of regulatory and local data privacy rules).
 The GMAT online registration fee is $275 in most parts of the world, but a few countries have local prices.

 GRAD SCHOOL TESTS PRO TIP 2